donydony2009/ObisidianResearch/Research/ToMove/Resiliency patterns.md

 Sliding window of max calls.
 It records a timestamp on the first request and allows X more requests within the sliding time.
 For example 2 req per minute.
 We record a T0 on the first request and we allow one more request within T0 + 1min.
 	Advantages:
 		Takes best of both worlds of the queue and fixed windows

+### Stale cache
+Refers to cache for which the underlying data has been modified so now it's stale.
+Depending on how critical is the data you can:
+- Just have it stale for a bit if it's not critical
+- Send some sort of cache invalidation that could be either eventually consistent or consistent